dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

     # 2. compile compiler.c with the attacked copy
     % ./attacked-compiler.0 ../step2/compiler.c -o attacked-compiler.1

     # 3. make sure they are the same!
+(Though see note below)
     % diff attacked-compiler.0 attacked-compiler.1

     # yea!  at this point we will automatically regenerate our attack
     # whenever someone compiles the system compiler.

-    # 4. NOTE: step 3 is way too strong since it assumes same input
-    # to gcc gives the same output (e.g., no embedded time stamps etc).
-    # If it succeeds we know we have the same, but if it fails it doesn't
-    # mean we have a problem --- the real test is the login.
+    # make sure login has the attack.
     % ./attacked-compiler.1 ../step2/login.c -o login-attacked
     % ./login-attacked
     user: ken